villekf/OMEGA-doc/docs/source/technical.rst

 ~~~~~~~~~~~~~~~~

 Implementation 4 is a combination of implementations 1 and 3, meaning
-that it is a pure CPU method that uses OpenMP for the parallellization,
+that it is a pure CPU method that uses OpenMP for the parallelization,
 as in implementation 1, but is implemented in matrix-free way as the
 OpenCL methods.
 The matrix-free formulation itself does not essentially
 differ from the OpenCL, except using C++ OpenMP code.